MattiaCampagnolaEE3/IDGAcademyNapoli_Template/README.md

 * install nodejs
 * install vscode
 * install some useful vscode plugins from vscode extensions:
     * SQLite: database viewer and querier
     * REST Client: easy way to test APIs with a .http file

 ## Clone the repository

-First, on your local machine, create the folder where you will store your local repository. <br>
+* On your local machine, create the folder where you will store your local repository
-Then, on the main page of the Bitbucket repository, click on *Clone* (top-right part of the page).
+* On the main page of the Bitbucket repository, click on *Clone* (top-right part of the page)
-Select the option *Clone in VS Code* and allow the site to open Visual Studio Code.
-A pop-up window should appear - check the box to give permission and then click on *Open*. <br>
+* Select the option *Clone in VS Code* and allow the site to open Visual Studio Code.
+A pop-up window should appear - check the box to give permission and then click on *Open*.
-Visual Studio Code should open and you need to allow the URI to be opened.
-Click *Open* in the pop-up window that shows up.<br>
+* Visual Studio Code should open and you need to allow the URI to be opened.
+Click *Open* in the pop-up window that shows up.
-Select *Clone new copy*, choose the folder you created in the first step and click *Select as repository destination*.<br>
+* Select *Clone new copy*, choose the folder you created in the first step and click *Select as repository destination*.

 After a few seconds, you should see the repository cloned and opened in your Visual Studio Code.
 In the Explorer panel (top-left side), you should see the following structure:

 ![Project folder structure](pictures/project_folder_structure.png)